 “Hillary’s playful personality and photographic style shine through her keen and unique eye.
 Her sense of composition, her ability to create ethereal and pastoral imagery speckled with a hint of the fantastic give the viewer many a reasons to linger while appreciating the art in her photography.”

-– Essdras M Suarez / Pulitzer Prize winner/ Rhodes Scholar
+– Essdras M Suarez / 2x Pulitzer Prize Winner

 As an artist “Hillary never sees the world the same way twice” according to Adirondack Life Magazine photographer Mark Bowie.
 Her photography work has been presented at the Salmagundi Club in Manhattan, Plaxall Gallery in Long Island City, The Royal in Brooklyn, The Albany Center Gallery, Spring Street Gallery Saratoga Springs, Collar Works Gallery in Troy, Yaddo exhibit ‘Taking Flight’ curated by Tristan Kirvin and is regularly featured in the traveling exhibits of the Schenectady Photographic Society.
 Hillary holds memberships in multiple local art associations and is currently President of the Bethlehem Art Association in Delmar, New York.